 CHATI CORONEL

 Chati Coronel (b.
-1970, Manila; lives and works in Toronto) makes paintings the way stars make light—layer by layer, from the void outward.
-Her work is not about the figure, but the force within it.
-For over thirty years, she has wielded pigment like a tuning fork, using color and silhouette not to represent the body, but to awaken what it remembers.
-She calls this process Figurative Spatialism: a practice where figure becomes space, and space becomes memory, and memory becomes a portal.
+1970, Manila; lives and works in Canada) treats painting as ritual, art as sacred ceremony.
+For over thirty years, she has wielded pigment like a tuning fork, using color and silhouette to awaken the power of symbols in figure and shape.
+She calls this process Figurative Spatialism: a practice where figure becomes space, a portal through which sacred truths are at once veiled and revealed.

-Her work has been shown internationally—Art Basel Hong Kong, Frieze Seoul, The Armory Show New York—and lives in collections across Asia and North America.
+Coronel's work has been shown internationally, including Art Basel Hong Kong, Frieze Seoul, and The Armory Show New York, and lives in collections across Asia and North America.
 But its true home is the liminal, the spiritual, the unseen.
-Chati Coronel paints not to be understood, but to be felt—deeply, bodily, tectonically.
-Chati Coronel is represented by Silverlens Gallery.
+Chati Coronel is represented by Silverlens Galleries.